RobertCraigie/pyright-python/README.md

 We also automatically upgrade the pyright npm package to it's latest version on every run, see below for how to change this behaviour.

+## Automatically keeping pyright up to date

+By default Pyright for Python is set to target a specific pyright version and new releases will be automatically created whenever a new pyright version is released.
+It is highly recommended to use an automatic dependency update tool such as [dependabot](https://docs.github.com/en/code-security/supply-chain-security/managing-vulnerabilities-in-your-projects-dependencies/configuring-dependabot-security-updates).

+If you would rather not have to update your installation every time a new pyright release is created then you can automatically use the latest available pyright version by setting the environment variable `PYRIGHT_PYTHON_FORCE_VERSION` to `latest`.

 ## Configuration

 You can configure Pyright for Python using environment variables.